vitessio/website/content/en/blog/2024-07-02-an-interesting-optimisation.md

 ## Planning and Tree Rewriting

-During planning, we perform extensive tree rewriting to push as much work down under `Route`s as possible.
-The rewriting process aims to optimize query execution by pushing operations closer to the data.
+During the planning phase, we perform extensive tree rewriting to push as much work down under Routes as possible.
+This involves repeatedly rewriting the tree until no further changes occur during a full pass of the tree, a state known as fixed-point.
+The goal of this rewriting process is to optimize query execution by pushing operations closer to the data.

 ### Initial Plan